Carlos Sainz wins the most difficult stage of the Dakar

 The Spanish did appear in the second, the 127 kilometers, and, in addition, to lead the relationship of cars with more than one minute of rent over the South American, with Nani Roma (Bahrain Raid Xtreme) third.
 The Catalan signed a great opening of the penultimate day of the Dakar.
 Everything was tight, with more than 20 vehicles in 10 minutes.

-Between Loeb and Al-Attiyah, who could not keep up with Sainz then, there was a minute and a half in favor of the Alsatian, almost at the equator of the day, in the absence of dangerous terrain.
+Between Loeb and Al-Attiyah, who might not keep up with Sainz then, there was a minute and a half in favor of the Alsatian, almost at the equator of the day, in the absence of dangerous terrain.

-Sainz kept the lead over Lucio Álvarez, but Loeb pushed as hard as he could and was 1’46 “behind the Audi driver.
+Sainz kept the lead over Lucio Álvarez, but Loeb pushed as hard as he might and was 1’46 “behind the Audi driver.
 Al-Attiyah was sailing through the dunes at 2:20 behind the nine-time rally champion.

 The ‘Matador’ held out ‘Séb’ and celebrated his second partial victory, the fourth for a hybrid Audi in the Dakar.